coastal erosion

 dune walkover

-Dune walkover on Folly Beach, SC. © SCDHEC
+Dune walkover on Folly Beach, SC. © SCDES

 Dune Walkover: A structure, typically a wooden walkway, built over the dunes to allow access to the beach, and prevent permanent damage and unnecessary wear and tear of dunes from pedestrian traffic accessing the beach.